3 Easy Ways to Fix a Frozen Air Conditioner

-Does the air flowing from your supply registers suddenly seem warm?
+Does the air flowing from your supply registers suddenly appear warm?
 Inspect the indoor portion of your air conditioner.
-This component is housed in your furnace or air handler, if you have a heat pump.
-If there’s water dripping onto the floor, there could be frost on the evaporator coil.
-The AC coil inside the system may have frozen.
+This piece is housed inside your furnace or air handler, if you rely on a heat pump.
+If there’s water dripping onto the floor, there might be crystals on the evaporator coil.
+The AC coil inside the equipment may have frozen.
 You’ll need to defrost it before it can cool your house again.

 Here’s what to do.
-If you can’t get the coil back to normal, Roland J. Down Service Experts is here to support you with air conditioning repair in Albany upheld by a 100% satisfaction guarantee.*
+If you can’t get the coil frost-free, Roland J. Down Service Experts is here to assist you with air conditioning repair in Albany upheld by a 100% satisfaction guarantee.*

 Step 1: Set the Air Conditioning to Off and the Blower On

-To get started—switch the thermostat from “cool” to “off.”
-This prevents chilly refrigerant from moving to the outdoor compressor, which could hurt it and lead to a pricey repair.
+To begin—switch the thermostat from “cool” to “off.”
+This prevents chilled refrigerant from flowing to the outdoor compressor, which could harm it and lead to a pricey repair.

-It may take under an hour or the better part of a day for the ice to defrost, depending on the amount of the accumulation.
+It could take not more than an hour or the better part of a day for the ice to melt, depending on the amount of the ice.
 While you’re waiting, check the condensate pan underneath the AC unit.
-If the drain line is clogged, it can create a mess as the ice melts, potentially resulting in water damage.
+If the drain line is clogged, it can create a mess as the ice melts, potentially creating water damage.

 Step 2: Troubleshoot the Issue

 Poor airflow is a prime reason for an AC to freeze up.
 Here’s how to figure out the issue:

 - Inspect the filter.
 Inadequate airflow through a dusty filter could be to blame.
 Look at and replace the filter each month or once you see dust accumulation.

 - Open any closed supply vents.
 Your residence’s supply registers should remain open constantly.
 Shutting vents decreases airflow over the evaporator coil, which can lead it to freeze.